1 - ClickHouse® row-level deduplication

 How to create ORDER BY suitable for filtering over two different columns in two different queries

-Searches will be using one of A or B fields , for example A imsi within start and end time window.
+Searches will use one of the A or B fields, for example, A IMSI, within the start and end time window.

 A msisdn, A imsi, A imei values are tightly coupled as users rarely change their phones.